Mapping CDRs to Import into TimelyBill

 Billing Number: The Billing Telephone Number is helpful when other fields do not contain enough information to link the call to a billable service.
 Ensures the call can be billed correctly.

-Pin Number: The pin code, conference code, authorization code, etc., are used for security and authorization of the call.
+Pin Number: The pin code, conference code, authorization code, etc., are used to secure and authorize the call.

 Provider Cost: The call cost from the upstream provider.
 Helps calculate the margin data.